gobbletown/YANOM-Note-O-Matic/README.md

 Deploying soucre code to a live environment is addressed in the [wiki](https://github.com/kevindurston21/YANOM-Note-O-Matic/wiki)

 Deployment of packages is acheived using pyinstaller.
-For details see the [deployment page in the wiki](https://github.com/kevindurston21/YANOM-Note-O-Matic/wiki)
+For details see the [wiki](https://github.com/kevindurston21/YANOM-Note-O-Matic/wiki)

 ## Contributing
 Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)for details on our code of conduct.